illumine/articles/Linux-Admin-School/Create-and-Delete-Users-SSH-from-Windows.md

 juser@build-oss:~>
 ```

-For security reasons, you may want to delete the private key from this host and leave only the public key.
+For security reasons, **you may want to delete the private key from this host** and leave only the public key.
+In general as a rule of thump: your private key stays only in your machine,
+while in the server you connect only the public key should exists.